bytesonus/juno-node/README.md

-# Gotham Node
+# Juno Node

-This is a library that provides you with helper methods for interfacing with the microservices framework, [gotham](https://github.com/bytesonus/gotham).
+This is a library that provides you with helper methods for interfacing with the microservices framework, [juno](https://github.com/bytesonus/juno).

 ## How to use: